 First, let’s go back to WP Mail SMTP » Settings and click the Email Log tab.

-Next, we’re going to turn on open and click tracking.
+Next, we’re going to enable WooCommerce email tracking.
 Be sure to check these options:

 Awesome!
 Now you’ll be able to see how your emails are performing.